sehoof/sehoof.github.io/Research.md

 ### Working Papers

-**Does Enfranchisement Equal Empowerment? - Evidence from Women's Suffrage in Late 20th Century Switzerland**
+**Deliberation with New Voters: When Women's Suffrage Decreases Government Expenditure**

 **Empowerment and Restraint – Evidence from Teenage Girls’ Clubs in Kenya** <br>
 with Uchechi Anaduaka, Anna Wilke, and Tinghua Yu